viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-update-cache-node.md

 ---
 # Configure container update frequency for Microsoft Connected Cache for Enterprise and Education (MCC)

 Microsoft Connected Cache for Enterprise and Education (MCC) caching software is deployed to host machines as a container.
-The container OS and any software component within the container will need to be updated for security vulnerabilities or quality issues, or performance improvements required to successfully operate the caching software.
-These Microsoft-published container updates are called "MCC updates" in this article.
+The container OS and any software component within the container need to be updated to address security vulnerabilities and improve quality and performance.
+These Microsoft-published container updates are referred to as "MCC updates" in this article.

 Microsoft silently deploys MCC updates to your cache nodes based on the Update Ring setting you configure for each cache node.